Dušan Mitošević: Ermis Aradippou

 In September 2009 the Serbian manager decided to continue his career at another newly appeared club of the top Cypriot division league, Ermis Aradippou, starting the season with 1 point in the first four games.
 The team played attacking football and enjoyed the most successful season in its history, achieving record points in top division, most goals scored and the Brazilian striker Joeano winning the top scorer award.
 He was released on 15 August, three weeks before the start of the championship due to transfer policy disagreement.

 Aris Limassol

 The next stop for Mitošević was Aris Limassol in October 2010, where he took over the club from 12th position of the second division league and ended up winning the championship for the first time ever.
 The same year Aris created the biggest upset in the cup by eliminating the neighbours and the next year's champion AEL Limassol.
 Mitošević led the club next year to the top division when Aris beat Anorthosis for first time in their history and got the first point ever from Omonoia.
-He got the axe two games before the end of the season.
+He was fired two games before the end of the season.